devcobos/Windows-Terminal-Tokyo-Night/README.md

 ### Configure your shell to use Oh My Posh custom prompt

 1. Download this repository.
-2. Navigate to the `Windows Terminal Theme` folder.
+2. Navigate to the `Oh My Posh` folder.
 3. Run the `install.ps1` script.
 4. Once installed, restart your terminal.